azagniotov/stubby4j/README.md

 ### 2.0.14-SNAPSHOT
 * Whitespace was not allowed between the `<%` & `%>` and what's inside when specifying template tokens for dynamic token replacement in stubbed response [BUG]
 * Renamed command line arg `--ssl` to `--tls` to reduce the confusion when having another command line arg that starts with letter `s`, like `--stubs` [ENHANCEMENT]
+* Added command line arg `--version` that prints current stubby4j version to the console [ENHANCEMENT]

 ### 2.0.13
 * Dynamic token replacement in stubbed response, by leveraging regex capturing groups as token values during HTTP request verification [FEATURE]